Manuel-3/figura-scripts/src/membrane/readme.md

 Put empty groups at the positions the membrane should attach corners to.
 These groups should be

-Add a cube, make it completely flat so only the front (north/south) side is used, set all other sides to use the "Transparent" texture (right click on the UV editing window, and select "Texture > Transparent"), which makes it so Figura doesn't load these faces.
+Add a cube for the membrane, make it completely flat so only the front (north/south) side is used, set all other sides to use the "Transparent" texture (right click on the UV editing window, and select "Texture > Transparent"), which makes it so Figura doesn't load these faces.
 Only the front and back should have an actual texture.

+This membrane cube should be centered at 0,0,0 in the middle of the grid in BlockBench.

 Then, add the `membrane.lua` file into your avatar, and configure it **in your own script** like this: